Daycroft School: History

 In 1972, the Daycroft school was one of the last sites of a polio outbreak in the United States.
 Due to their Christian Science belief, very few students at the school were immunized for polio.
 The outbreak prompted an emergency quarantine and mass immunization, which successfully prevented polio from spreading to the rest of the state.
 Ultimately, at least 11 school children (9 boys and 2 girls) were stricken by the paralytic form of the disease.

+The highest ever number of students at Daycroft was 150.
+The campus previously was about 24.5 acre large, but in 1984 the school sold 7.5 acre of land for $1,100,000, and so the size of the campus was down to 17 acre; the sale reduced the ratio of land to building space, and so the school administration unknowingly caused the facility to go against the zoning regulations of the Town of Greenwich.
+Daycroft asked for a variance to exempt the institution from needing to raze buildings and/or purchase additional land.
+The variance was not given to the institution, but the Greenwich town government never enforced the requirements of the zoning up to the time Daycroft was disestablished.

+In 1989 the school had 58 students.
+That year, Daycroft sold the campus to the Japanese Educational Institute of New York (JEI; ニューヨーク日本人教育審議会 Nyūyōku Nihonjin Kyōiku Shingi Kai).
+In June 1991 Daycroft's final graduation had 11 students graduating.
+In 1992 the campus began housing the Japanese School of New York (Greenwich Japanese School).